fastplotlib/fastplotlib-neuro-examples/README.md

 # fastplotlib-neuro-examples

-Examples of how fastplotlib can be used for systems neuroscience
+This repo contains examples of how fastplotlib can be used across a range of systems neuroscience analysis, including calcium imaging, behavior, and multi-electrode electrophysiology.

+WIP